Vedic Face Reading

 Pitta Skin: Warm and radiant, but highly reactive.
 It "flames up" with redness or inflammation when your internal heat is too high.

 Kapha Skin: Thick, smooth, and resilient.
 While it stays "young" longer, it is the most prone to oiliness, congestion, and enlarged pores.
-Disclaimer: This is a form of Divination called Darshanam in Ayurveda and part of Vedic Astrology and not a clinical observation.
-Ayurveda is not recognized by FDA and its practitioners are not allowed to treat, cure or diagnose a disease.
+Disclaimer: This is a form of Divination called Darshanam in Ayurveda and part of Vedic Astrology, and not a clinical observation.
+Ayurveda is not recognized by the FDA, and its practitioners are not allowed to treat, cure or diagnose a disease.
 This is all for information purposes only.

 Comments